Optimal Control of Several Motion Models: Introduction and Problem Formulations

-The paper is organized as follows.
-Some notations and definitions from variational analysis will be given in the next section.
-Section 3 is devoted to the study of controlled motion models with single agent and single obstacle in general settings.
-The motion models with multiple agents and multiple obstacles will be addressed in section 4.
-The necessary optimality conditions for such dynamic optimization problems of controlled crowd motion models are derived.
-Several effective algorithms are given based on these optimality conditions to solve various controlled motion models in different scenarios.
-In section 5 we discuss some future work.
+This paper aims to advance the understanding of dynamic optimization in controlled crowd motion models.
+We begin in Section 2 by establishing foundational notations and definitions from variational analysis, setting the stage for our subsequent analyses.
+Section 3 delves into controlled motion models involving a single agent and a single obstacle, examining these configurations in general settings.
+Building on this, Section 4 extends the analysis to more complex scenarios involving multiple agents and obstacles, where we derive the necessary optimality conditions for these dynamic optimization problems.
+This section also introduces several effective algorithms, grounded in these optimality conditions, designed to address various controlled motion models under different scenarios.
+Lastly, Section 5 is dedicated to discussing potential avenues for future research, outlining how our current findings could pave the way for further advancements in the field.